 All decisions to establish new Methods Groups, or dissolve current Methods Groups, are made by the Editor-in-Chief following advice from the Methods Executive.
 The Editor-in-Chief has line responsibility for all of the activities of these Groups, however, in most cases the direct oversight, management and support of Methods will be provided by the Methods Executive.

 The Methods Executive supports the Methods Groups and wider methods community in Cochrane.
-The Methods Executive is a conduit for communication and information flow between the Methods Group Convenors and the Editor-in-Chief, Editorial Board, Scientific Committee, Cochrane Council and Cochrane Central Executive.
+The Methods Executive is a conduit for communication and information flow between the Methods Group Convenors and the Editor-in-Chief, Editorial Board, Cochrane Council and Cochrane Central Executive.

 Step 0: Expression of Interest

 If you are interested in establishing a Cochrane Methods Group, please familiarise yourself with the document Methods Groups Overview: How to manage and develop Cochrane Methods Groups (available on the Methods Group resources page).

-Once familiar with the commitment for managing and developing the Group, please contact Ella Flemyng (email@example.com) in the Cochrane Editorial and Methods Department, to start an informal discussion on possible opportunities.
+Once familiar with the commitment for managing and developing the Group, please contact Ella Flemyng (email@example.com) in the Cochrane Evidence Production and Methods Directorate, to start an informal discussion on possible opportunities.
 This initial phase is important, as it will help develop linkages to existing Methods Groups and members of the Cochrane methods community from the beginning, which may also help explore other collaborative opportunities instead of (or in addition to) new Group registration.